malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

         .... etc. ....

-	This indicates the fact (which probably should have been obvious to me) that two arbitrary encodings representing logic functions cannot be trivially combined into one encoding representing a composite function.
+	This indicates the fact (which probably should have been obvious to me) that two arbitrary embeddings representing logic functions cannot be trivially combined into one encoding representing a composite function.

 	--> try and add a coupling qubit inbetween the circuits